Africa

 Vaccines

-It is recommended that you have the following vaccines 8 weeks before travel to southern African countries:
+It is recommended that you have the following vaccines 8 weeks before travel to African countries:

 Malaria

-Malaria is a serious illness and is transmitted by mosquitoes which mostly feed between dusk and dawn.
+Malaria is prevalent in the sub Sahara African countries, is a serious illness, and is transmitted by mosquitoes which mostly feed between dusk and dawn.
 Symptoms usually start with a high temperature of at least 38℃ (100℉).
 Other symptoms include headache, nausea, vomiting, feeling cold, or shivering, and aching muscles.
 Symptoms can appear between eight days and one year after an infected mosquito bite.
 People with malaria can deteriorate quickly so it's important to get a quick diagnosis.

 Transmission of Malaria usually occurs between September and May.